Demosius/Olympus/README.md

     - For drawing/creating and printing labels and documents.
     - Usable directly and anticipated to be called on by other projects.

+### Sphinx
+    - About solving riddles.
+    - Tracks and assists with ongoing stock issues.
+    - Replacement for Countables and Product Seach Sheet.

 ### Panacea
     - Godess of Universal Remedy
     - AllFix Equivalent